 PROLOGUS

-A great general named Alexander had once devastated the Persian Empire for control of these lands and died immediately afterwards.
-Traianus, who boasted little more than a great ego, had similarly claimed this land and found himself expelled before the ink had time to properly dry.
-Now, the Sassanian Persians thrived once again in the eternal ebb and flow of civilizations.
+Subsolanus, the East Wind, raced the rising sun down one mountainside and up the next.
+Eventually, snow gave way to rocks, and trees, and lofty walls.
+A great general named Alexandros once devastated the Persian Empire for control of these lands and died immediately afterwards.
+Traianus, who boasted little more than a great ego, had similarly claimed this land and found himself expelled before the ink had time to dry.
+Now, the Sassanian Persians thrived anew in the eternal ebb and flow of civilizations.

-Further west, once-proud warriors, wore the same glazed look as rabbits.
-Shoving their way as far ahead of the Huns as possible, the Gepidae surged into the Ostrogothi, who pushed against the Langobardi, who bumped the Rugii, who riled the Thuringi, and so on from the Angli to the Saxones, Iutes, Franci, Alamanni, Burgundi, Alani, Suebi, and Vandali.
-Tighter and tighter each community squeezed, until they jumbled together at the edge of the Roman world, indistinguishable in their misery. â€œGermans.”
+The entire frontier roiled like a child in the womb, a new world order impatient to be born.
+Tribes of Gepidae stumbled into clans of Scirii, who pushed against the Langobardi, who bumped the Rugii, who riled the Thuringi, and so on from the Angli to the Saxones, Iutes, Quadi, Silingi, Macromanni, Alani, Asdingi, Alamanni, Burgundi, and Franci.
+Tighter and tighter each community squeezed, until they jumbled together at the edge of the Roman world, indistinguishable in their misery.
+“Germanicae,” authorities dismissed them all as one.
 “Barbarians.”

 A.D.
 IX KAL.
 SEPT.
-MCLXIV A.U.C.
+MCLXIV A.U.C. ~ August 24, 410 A.D.

 What is on the other side of all that water?